OthankQ/100-days-of-code/r1-log.md

 ### R2D37

 While waiting for the mac mini, I studied upon Swift functions, how it functions can return functions. reminded me of the JS callbacks.
 Also tried to start learning Flutter.
 Couldn't resolve tools.jar error on Android Studio.

+### R2D38

+Still haven't figured out a way to properly setup Flutter developing environment.
+Taking basic Swift syntax course on lynda.com, all the way up to dictionaries.